XiaolinSong5/RobotDo/README.md

 settings - extension settings- Robocorp › Language-server: Python Specifies the path to the python executable to be used for the Robocorp Code Language Server (the default is searching python on the PATH).
 Requires a VSCode restart to take effect.
 /usr/local/bin/python3

+In testcase xxx.robot file, if the testcase has not run debug Run in interactif console, go to exension settings, check Robocorp Code status